Department of Information Resources

 5. Domain Naming Convention Exceptions

-Domain names that do not meet the prescribed Domain Naming Convention [agencyacronym].texas.gov or [name].texas.gov are considered exceptions to the policy.
+Domain names that do not meet the prescribed Domain Naming Convention [agencyacronym].texas.gov or [agencyname].texas.gov are considered exceptions to the policy.
 General terms such as “recreation,” “benefits,” or “eligibility” without a unique agency identifier are considered exceptions because they do not meet the policy naming convention and do not singularly represent a specific agency/program origin or service.

 An agency head or designee must approve the agency’s request for a domain name that is an exception to the specified naming convention.
 An exception request must acknowledge on the DIR registration form that the requested domain name is not in conformance with the policy and must provide the name of the agency head or designee who has approved the request.
 DIR consideration of an exception request will adhere to the Exception Request Process and schedule posted on the DIR website.
+No exceptions will be made for local government entities.

 If an exception is approved, the agency must follow the same registration process for all domain names available on the DIR website.